clover/codelab-remote-pay-cloud/README.md

 ### Help, I'm Stuck!

-If you get stuck, check out Clover's [Community support resources](https://community.clover.com/).
+If you get stuck, check out Clover's [Developer Community](https://community.clover.com/).
 If you don't find someone with the same question, post a new one, and we'll help you out.

 With this out of the way, let's get started!